According to Andy Williams, the holiday season is the most wonderful time of year — a wonderful time to delight your customers.

 “I’ve sent a customer a gift after having a really good support interaction with them,” shared Caroline Fernandes, Support Team Lead at HubSpot.
 “I would suggest this to other [customer service teams] as it shows the customer that you thought of them outside just your interaction.
 This can be done at any time of the year, too!”

 The lesson?
-First impressions make a huge difference in our fast-paced, digital lives, so by using premium packaging you allow your product to stand out against others.
+First impressions make a huge difference in our fast-paced, digital lives, so using premium packaging allows your product to stand out against others.

-Take Pad & Quill, for example.
+Pro tip: Tailor your packaging to your product or service so it really shines.
+Like Pad & Quill does.
 This tech accessories company packages its iPhone and iPad cases in paper with friendly messages printed on it.
 It even uses an authentic-looking Roman seal to give a more hand-wrapped feel.

 Refund and exchange policies, as well as additional services, are often part of the small print on your website.
 As busy and loud as the holiday season is, do your customers a favor and place those policies and services front and center.
 These policies are in place to increase trust and promote sales, right?
 Make them known.

 When buying gifts, customers prefer a return policy that ensures that if the recipient doesn’t like it, they can easily return it.
-If you can offer this, you have a better shot at increasing sales, while keeping your customers happy.
+You have a better shot at increasing sales and keeping if you can offer this, especially if you offer free returns.
+In fact, 55% consumers won’t even shop with a company that doesn’t offer free returns.

 These customer service strategies are a chance to delight your customers, express your gratitude, and remind them why you care.